Bowling Green, KY Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels typically increase home value in Bowling Green.
-Research from Zillow shows homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home’s value in Bowling Green.
+Research from Zillow shows that homes with solar panels sell for about 4.1% more than comparable homes without them.
+On a $250,000 Bowling Green home, that’s roughly $10,000 in added value.